 Real-World Impact: Surveying in Disaster Recovery

 Natural disasters underscore the critical role surveying plays in rebuilding communities.
-The importance of accurate data and precise mapping becomes even more evident when infrastructure is compromised, requiring swift and reliable solutions.
+The importance of accurate data and precise mapping becomes even more evident.
+This is crucial when infrastructure is compromised, requiring swift and reliable solutions.

-The importance of surveying was evident in the aftermath of Hurricane Helene when WithersRavenel partnered with NCDOT to assess flood and landslide damage in Western North Carolina.
-Working on an expedited timeline, Remote Sensing teams were rapidly deployed to survey the affected areas and lay the groundwork for emergency roadway design.
+The importance of surveying was evident in the aftermath of Hurricane Helene.
+This was observed when WithersRavenel partnered with NCDOT to assess flood and landslide damage in Western North Carolina.
+Working on an expedited timeline, Remote Sensing teams were rapidly deployed.
+They surveyed the affected areas and laid the groundwork for emergency roadway design.

-Survey control networks were established in collaboration with other consultants to ensure consistency in NCDOT deliverables.
-Conventional control and property surveys were conducted along the NC-9 corridor, while our UAS teams used drone-based orthomosaic imagery and LiDAR to map over four miles of affected terrain.
+Survey control networks were established in collaboration with other consultants.
+This ensured consistency in NCDOT deliverables.
+Conventional control and property surveys were conducted along the NC-9 corridor.
+Our UAS teams used drone-based orthomosaic imagery and LiDAR to map over four miles of affected terrain.

 Portfolio: NCDOT Hurricane Helene UAS Response

-Challenges were numerous as some roadways had been completely washed away, and access to critical survey points was limited.
-To overcome these obstacles, surveyors used all-terrain vehicles and drones to reach inaccessible areas, while deploying remote sensing technology to collect data efficiently.
-Collaborative efforts between field teams and engineers allowed for rapid analysis and adjustment of survey methods, ensuring accurate mapping despite difficult conditions.
+Challenges were numerous as some roadways had been completely washed away.
+Access to critical survey points was limited.
+To overcome these obstacles, surveyors used all-terrain vehicles and drones.
+They reached inaccessible areas while deploying remote sensing technology to collect data efficiently.
+Collaborative efforts between field teams and engineers were crucial.
+This allowed for rapid analysis and adjustment of survey methods, ensuring accurate mapping despite difficult conditions.

 Despite these obstacles, the crucial data collected enabled road design and reconstruction to begin swiftly in the hardest-hit areas.
 Additional LiDAR surveys helped study erosion and hydrology impacts on key water bodies.